digitoktavianto/Slide-Presentation/ITU-Cyber-Threat-Hunting-Worskhop-2020/README.md

 This is the repository for slide materials of my workshop in ITU about Practical Cyber Threat Hunting.
 You can find this workshop information at https://www.itu.int/en/ITU-D/Cybersecurity/Pages/CyberDrill-2020/Practical-Cyberthreats-Intelligence-and-Information-Sharing-using-MISP.aspx

+The workshop covers some basic and fundamental area in Threat Hunting such as :

+a.
+Threat Hunting People, Process, and Technology
+b.
+Threat Hunting Framework
+- Pyramid of Pain
+- Cyber Kill Chain
+- MITRE ATT&CK
+c.
+Detection Engineering
+d.
+Threat Hunting Use Case
+e.
+Threat Intelligence
+f.
+Honeynet for Deception Technology

+Some of the Workshop Lab activities :
+1. Hunting Windows Event Log Using DeepblueCLI
+2. Loki Scanner for Hunting IOC
+3. Hunting Persistence Mechanism using Sysinternals Tools Autoruns
+4. Deploying Honeynet using MHN (Modern Honeynet Network)